Stocks Climb on U.S.-China Trade Deal Hopes

 By Paul J. Davies and Gunjan Banerji

-The S&P 500 is on track for a sixth consecutive week of gains, coming off one of the calmest stretches in the stock market in months.
+The S&P 500 is on track for its best winning streak since 2017, coming off a historically calm stretch for the stock market.

-Investors drove the broad stock market index up about 0.5% Friday as they cheered good news on trade talks and the economy.
-The index is poised for a 0.7% gain for the week.
+Investors drove the broad stock market index up about 0.6% Friday as they cheered good news on trade talks and the economy.
+The index is poised for a 0.7% gain for the week, its sixth consecutive week of gains.

 White House economic adviser Lawrence Kudlow indicated progress toward a potential trade deal with China this week, while Federal Reserve Chairman Jerome Powell expressed optimism over the economy.
 A better-than-expected corporate earnings season has also helped fend off fears of a recession.